apollographql/rover/examples/supergraph-demo/README.md

 ### Individual `rover dev` instances

 `cd` into each subgraph directory, run `npm install` to install dependencies.
 In one terminal, run `npm run start`, and in another terminal, run `cargo rover dev`.
-Press `[Enter]` when it asks you for the name of the subgraph (it just defaults to the current directory name), and `[Enter]` again if it prompts you to watch the schema file instead of introspection.
-Then, navigate to [`http://localhost:4000`](http://localhost:4000) in your browser and send requests.
+Press `[Enter]` when it asks you for the name of the subgraph (it just defaults to the current directory name), and enter the correct URL for that subgraph when it prompts you.
+Then, navigate to [`http://localhost:3000`](http://localhost:3000) in your browser and send requests.
 If you make changes to the code, the server should reload.

 ### Through `npm` and `concurrently`

-You can run `npm install` and `npm run start` directly from this directory and the npm script will start 3 separate `rover dev` instances via [`concurrently`](https://www.npmjs.com/package/concurrently), creating a single supergraph endpoint at `http://localhost:4000`.
-You should be able to make code changes and query against those changes with [Apollo Sandbox](https://www.apollographql.com/docs/router/development-workflow/build-run-queries/#apollo-sandbox) if you navigate to [`http://localhost:4000`](http://localhost:4000) in your browser.
+You can run `npm install` and `npm run start` directly from this directory and the npm script will start 3 separate `rover dev` instances via [`concurrently`](https://www.npmjs.com/package/concurrently), creating a single supergraph endpoint at `http://localhost:3000`.
+You should be able to make code changes and query against those changes with [Apollo Sandbox](https://www.apollographql.com/docs/router/development-workflow/build-run-queries/#apollo-sandbox) if you navigate to [`http://localhost:3000`](http://localhost:3000) in your browser.